 2.2 Ragged Point aerosol measurements

-Near-surface aerosol measurements were made at Ragged Point, a site located on the edge of a 30 m high bluff on the easternmost coast of Barbado.
+Near-surface aerosol measurements were made at Ragged Point, a site located on the edge of a 30 m high bluff on the easternmost coast of Barbados.
 Samples were collected from the top of a 17 m high tower using a high-volume filter sampling system.
 Filters were changed daily and periodically returned to Miami where the soluble components were extracted with water (Li-Jones et al., 1998).
 The Ragged Point aerosol site is operated by Dr. Joseph Prospero’s research group from the University of Miami.

-2.3 Large-scale conditions
+2.3 Atmospheric vertical structures

-The large-scale time-height variability of temperature, moisture, and wind structures in the study region was defined using observations from rawindsondes launched at Grantley Adams airport (13.06 °N, 59.48 °W, WMO ID: 78954) on Barbados.
+The large-scale time-height variability of temperature, moisture, and wind structures in the study region was analyzed using observations from rawindsondes launched at Grantley Adams airport (13.06 °N, 59.48 °W, WMO ID: 78954) on Barbados.
 Sounding data were obtained from the University of Wyoming’s online upper-air data (http://weather.uwyo.edu/upperair/sounding.html).
 Further atmospheric conditions were obtained from soundings made by the TO during ascents and descents of the aircraft.

 2.4 Back-trajectories